drainlm/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

-This script builds an Extract, Transform, Load Pipeline using Python and Pandas.
+This mini project builds an Extract, Transform, Load Pipeline using Python and Pandas.
 The crowdfunding.xlsx and contacts.xlsx data is transformed and four csv files (category.csv, subcategory, campaign.csv, and contacts.csv) are created.
+An Entity-Relationship Model (ERD) was made to create a table schema in a Postgres database, to hold the four csv files in four tables.

 ## Required